top of page

 Element: Fire

-Therapeutic Actions: Analgesic, anticonvulsant, anti-inflammatory, antioxidant, antiseptic, bactericidal, carminative, sedative.
+Therapeutic Actions: Analgesic, anticonvulsant, antifungal, anti-inflammatory, antimicrobial, antioxidant, antiseptic, bactericidal, cytotoxic, sedative.

-Effects on mind, emotions, and body: Calming, sharpens senses, improves memory and mental clarity, warming, improves digestion, and suppresses appetite.
+Effects on Mind, Body, and Emotions: Calming, sharpens senses, improves memory and mental clarity, warming, improves digestion, and suppresses appetite.

-Healing intention: Reduce stress, pain relief, digestion problems, dieting, sore and tight muscles.
+Healing Benefits: Reduces stress, relieves pain, sore and tight muscles, digestion problems.
 Helps to fight tonsillitis, colds, flu, and viral infections.
+Supports weight loss.

 Chakra: Third Eye Chakra (stimulates psychic awareness and intuition).

-In a Reiki healing session for a client who is having problems relaxing during meditation, I might mix a diffuser blend of 3 drops of bay, 3 drops of lavender and 4 drops of sweet orange.
+In a Reiki healing session for a client who is having problems relaxing during meditation I might mix a diffuser blend of 3 drops of bay, 3 drops of lavender, and 4 drops of sweet orange, and Reiki-charge it with the intention of relaxing meditation.
 Lavender is both calming and stimulating.
 It works with the third eye chakra in clearing the mind.
 Sweet orange is uplifting and calming.
 It can stimulate self-confidence in the solar plexus chakra.
 Sometimes when we are having difficulty meditating, a little boost in the self-confidence area can be helpful.

-Bay oil has a light, olive-colored to light yellow color and has a robust, spicy, sweet, and slightly medicinal aroma that also blends with bergamot, black pepper, clary sage, cypress, frankincense, juniper, lavender, neroli, nutmeg, petitgrain, pine, rosemary, sweet orange, and vetiver.
+Bay oil has a light, olive-to-light yellow color and has a robust, spicy, sweet, and slightly medicinal aroma that also blends well with bergamot, black pepper, clary sage, cypress, frankincense, juniper, lavender, neroli, nutmeg, petitgrain, pine, rosemary, and vetiver.

 References